HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 ```
 https://zitadel.com/saml/v2/metadata.
 ```
-The certificate needed is  the third one from the top.
+Copy the certificate from the /saml/v2/metadata/.
+In this example I used the third one from the top.

 # Zabbix Setup

-Copy the certificate from Zitadel and place it in a file called idp.crt in zabbix-server directory /etc/zabbix/web/.
+Once the certificate is copied from Zitadel, then place it in a file called idp.crt in zabbix-server directory /etc/zabbix/web/.

-Add the following  in idp.crt file.
+ensure the following configuration is in idp.crt file.

 ``` -----BEGIN CERTIFICATE----- and -----END CERTIFICATE------- ```